 Among the scenes Coppola reinserted into the Redux is a series of scenes involving a couple of Playboy bunnies, one of whom is played by Colleen Camp, who is best remembered around the fernbyfilms.com offices as Yvette the French maid from Clue.
 Of all the reinserted stuff, these scenes are the most poignant.
 The brutality of war, the madness of it all, is wonderfully counter-pointed by the frenzy of Playboy bunnies arriving for a show to the soldiers at base camp; it’s even more emotional when the boat crew stumble upon them again in an almost deserted base awaiting evacuation after their helicopter runs out of fuel.
 The off-kilter sexuality of the women in this hell-hole of a war is dreadfully sad and somehow beautiful.
 But by far the most obscure sequence re-inserted by Coppola is the French Plantation scenes, of which there are a large number.
 When Willard and the boat crew arrive to discover a French plantation still being run by a family, they stay and dine with them, before Willard is seduced by one of the female residents.
 A long, protracted and often intolerably indifferent conversation about French/US relations, the madness and insanity of war, as well as general French whinging, are played out in a sequence that, I’ll admit, has very little to do with the rest of the film.
 It’s strange, but I couldn’t see the point of it, and if there was one, I wonder what it was.
 Willard barely interacts with these people, probably even less than the crew of the river boat, and the scenario is a stark contrast to the more linear narrative that has come before.
 The French plantation sequence is definitely one I would have cut from the finished film if I was directing.

 Apocalypse Now isn’t an easy film to “enjoy”, in the true sense of the word.
 Like the filmmakers and the cast, watching this movie is a test of both endurance and concentration.
 There’s moments of nuanced quiet, the dazzling scenery a sharp backdrop to the bloody warfare raging throughout it.
 There are also moments of grandiose, epic film-making from Coppola, the staging of which (all without the benefit of digital technology) must have been a feat in itself.
 The famous Valkyrie sequence, with the chopper attack on the Viet Cong outpost, is a testament to Coppola’s vision: it’s a powerful, confusing and violent eruption on screen.
-The river boat crew, who are on board the choppers for the attack, watch on in awestruck wonder as the American military machine cuts a swathe through the Vietnamese defense.
+The river boat crew, who are on board the choppers for the attack, watch on in awestruck wonder as the American military machine cuts a swathe through the Vietnamese defence.
 The crass gung-ho attitude of the airborne soldiers, their cavalier attitude to their job and the consequences, is indicative of Coppola’s obvious intent to contrast the dehumanization of our leading cast by the end of the film.
 Of particular note, Sam Bottoms’ surfer dude Lance is terrified of the carnage around him, even though he takes it in his stride.
 By the end of the film, he’s mentally broken, a shell of a boy with little regard for his own safety, or even the safety of others.
 His journey in particular is, next to Willard’s, the most intense.

 I use the term “intense” to describe this film to others a lot: there’s a lot of subtext going on here, and if you dig deep into the film’s more intimate themes, you’ll find more than a simple epic war film.
 Apocalypse Now, probably in either iteration, is a film that stays with you, long after you’ve finished it.
 I found myself humming various Doors riffs for a couple of days later, and contemplating moments in the film myself, what would I do, how would I react, if I were in that situation.
 The many haunting images in Apocalypse Now, the most enduring of which would be Willard’s emergence from the muddy, steaming river, his face painted in military war paint, impact subtly on your subconscious, you don’t expect it, nor can you understand it immediately afterwards.
 The final, brutal slaying of a bull, the seething crowd and tribal mentality of Kurtz’s “kingdom”, intercut with Willard’s confrontation with the mission he’s undertaken, is evocative and confronting: there’s no way PETA or the American Humane Society would have touched this film with a twenty foot p0le.
 But the bloody conclusion, the silent, melancholy motif afterwards, all add profound weight to the epic story which has unfolded before us.
 As a lover of cinema, it’s a film indelibly burnt into my psyche.

 On the technical side, there are plenty of things I can say to make any budding filmmaker want to watch this film.
 Cinematically, this film has been released in both 2.35:1 and 1.33:1 aspect ratios during its long history: the Redux version is presented to us in the directors preferred 2.10:1 aspect.
 Coppola uses plenty of crossfades to move the action along, an old-school style of film-making that allows him to acknowledge the passing of time between scenes, or the fluid nature of consciousness (which is how I’d describe Willard’s opening scene in the hotel).
 From a cinematography outlook, the film really bucks the trend.
 Filled with anamorphic lens flare (the oblong ovals of light associated with the use of anamorphic lenses during photography) to a wildly rebellious level, there are (or would have been) a few professional film-makers who looked at this movie as a “how not to” use a camera.
-Historically, it’s the cinematographers job to avoid lens flare where possible, however Coppola (and DOP Vittorio Storaro) eschewed this “tradition” in favor of a more documentary-like feel.
+Historically, it’s the cinematographers job to avoid lens flare where possible, however Coppola (and DOP Vittorio Storaro) eschewed this “tradition” in favour of a more documentary-like feel.
 Many sequences shot during the night-time are particularly artistic, with almost every light and focus pull involving lens flare and the unique anamorphic distortion to enhance the final look.
-Nowdays, lens flare has become something of a defacto lighting style, thanks largely to influence of music videos and directors like Michael Bay and JJ Abrams.
+Nowadays, lens flare has become something of a defacto lighting style, thanks largely to influence of music videos and directors like Michael Bay and JJ Abrams.
 Editorially, Apocalypse Now Redux is superb, with editor Walter Murch reappraising his previous work alongside director Coppola to insert the “new” footage.
 The film isn’t a swiftly moving action piece: it’s human character study affords Murch the time to give these characters room to grow, to develop as people we come to understand and love.
 The editing is intimate, epic and everything in between.
 The film’s soundtrack, while containing a few music cues from era-centric popular music (Suzy Q comes in for a run, as well as The Doors), is predominantly a synth/orchestral score from Carmine Coppola (father of the director) and the director himself.
 While not a traditional score by any sense, the moody, atmospheric “instrumental” soundtrack gives enough discordant magic to the imagery, that it simply works.
 Predominantly a lot of twangs and thumps on drums and plucked instruments, the Coppola score is unique in it’s ability to convey the enduring madness of the story, and to never quite overstate itself.

 Unfortunately, there will probably be people alive today who won’t “get” Apocalypse Now, in either its original version or the longer Redux.
 They won’t get it because the film isn’t an obvious one: it’s themes and ideas aren’t bubbling close to the surface like a Michael Bay movie.
 Francis Ford Coppola challenges us with Apocalypse Now, challenges us a lot.
 You need to approach this film with an open mind, and a mind ready to experience something that isn’t easy to like.
 It’s a film with a message, of that there is no doubt.
 But exactly what that message is, appears to change from viewer to viewer, and even from viewing to viewing for some people.
 A bafflingly obscure finale, with a shadowy, creepy Brando delivering lines which appear to make no sense, and some intense, ferociously produced battle/conflict sequences, make Apocalypse Now an experience more than a film.
 If you enjoy a film that makes you think, a film that challenges your idea on both war, and film itself, then this is a movie you need to see.
 As I mentioned, there will be those knockers who go away from this wondering what on Earth they wasted 3+ hours of their time for, and that’s fine.
 Those people aren’t ready for this movie.
 I was once in that position, because the first time I saw it, I felt the same way.
 But now, after I’ve matured and become more accepting of alternative forms of storytelling on film, I can appreciate Coppola’s monumental epic, and appreciate it for what it is: an examination in inhumanity, and what it takes to get us there.
 Devastatingly beautiful to watch, evocative and epochal in equal measure, Apocalypse Now Redux is not the perfect film, but it is the most impressive you’ll see for a long while.
 I loved going back up the river again, but I can understand why some people don’t.